tatethurston/nextjs-routes/README.md

 ## What is this? 🧐

-A code generation tool to make `next/link` and `next/router` routes type safe with zero runtime overhead. `nextjs-routes` scans your `pages` directory and generates a `nextjs-routes.d.ts` file with type definitions for all your routes.
+A code generation tool to make `next/link` and `next/router` routes type safe with zero runtime overhead. `nextjs-routes` scans your `pages` and/or `app` directory and generates a `nextjs-routes.d.ts` file with type definitions for all your routes.

 ## Highlights